 Jesus’ Blessings, or Beatitudes, often go unnoticed as expressions of power (influence with).
 Power is contrasted with control (rule over).
-This contrast flows through the Beatitudes.
-Control is at work among the wealthy who segregate themselves.
-Jesus teaches the power of interdependence, “Blessed are the poor.”
-Control is at work when we exert our ego and dominate over others.
-Jesus teaches the power of humility: “Blessed are the meek.”
-Control is at work among those who plan for war and to kill people in it.
-Jesus teaches the power of harmony: “Blessed are the peacemakers.”
-Jesus’ blessings don’t affirm the values of the superman types among us.
-They affirm the values of the saints among us.
-A saint means a person divinely inspired who inspires us as vulnerable yet powerful human beings – poor, meek, and peaceful.
+Jesus’ Beatitudes flow with power to release us from control.
+Control is the wealthy segregating themselves.
+Power is Jesus witnessing interdependence, “Blessed are the poor.”
+Control is dominating others.
+Power is Jesus witnessing humility: “Blessed are the meek.”
+Control is planning for war and killing people in it.
+Power is Jesus witnessing harmony: “Blessed are the peacemakers.”
+Jesus’ blessings don’t affirm control by the superman types among us.
+They affirm the power of the saints among us.
+A saint means a person divinely inspired who inspires us to be poor, meek, and peaceful.
 Jesus’ blessings affirm the paradox of power.

 The power of our sainthood is in being blessedly poor together as were Lawrence of Rome, Melania the Younger, Francis of Assisi, Germaine, and Charles de Foucauld.
 It is in being blessedly meek together as were the unnamed woman with a flow of blood, Martin de Porres, Dom Helder Camera, and Fannie Lou Hamer.
 The power of our sainthood is in being blessedly peaceful together as were George Fox, Hans and Sophie Scholl, Mohandas Gandhi, Ben Salmon and so many more.